H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 The H-1B visa is intended for foreign professionals who are hired by U.S. employers for their skills and expertise in a specialized occupation.
-However, the H-1B visa has an annual cap of 65,000.
-Unlike the regular and advanced degree categories, the H-1B cap exempt category does not have a set quota or annual limit.
-In this post, we’ll explore the H-1B exemption category as well as the H-1B cap-exempt employers list and other relevant details for qualifying.
+While most specialized workers pursue an H-1B visa through the annual H-1B cap lottery, H-1B cap-exempt employers do not have a set quota or annual limit.
+In this post, we’ll explore the H-1B exemption category as well as an H-1B cap-exempt employers list and other relevant details for qualifying.

 1. Higher education institution